VD44/RNN-Components/README.md

 Simplest of RNN cells, features a single sigmoid layer at each time step.

 ### LSTM Cell
 Basic LSTM cell as described in [Long Short-Term Memory](http://www.bioinf.jku.at/publications/older/2604.pdf) with optional dropout.
-For simplicity purposes, all of the mathematical logic is made clearly visibile and is implemented in a minimalistic fashion:
+For simplicity purposes, all of the mathematical logic is made clearly visible and is implemented in a minimalistic fashion:
 ```python
 def lstm_cell(x, c, h, units, scope='lstm_cell',
     w_init=tf.random_normal_initializer(stddev=0.02),